KinanAlAttar/Automatic-segmentation-soft-tissue-sarcoma/README.md

 and simply run `ct-scan-seg.py`

 # Using PBS
-If your training your model on a cluster (which I have), I've added the pbs script that I used.
+If you're training your model on a cluster (which I have), I've added the pbs script that I used.
 Hope that helps!

 # Results
 ![](/assets/images/image-vs-predicted.PNG "results-pred")